5 from 39 votes

 Shaoxing wine – This is one of my favorite Chinese pantry staples.
 It adds a depth of flavor and complexity to the sauce and truly one of my “secret ingredients” for making restaurant quality Chinese food.
 If you can’t find it, you can substitute with mirin, sherry, or even chicken broth.

-I like the brand ‘Dynasty’ – I find these in the refrigerated section of my local Chinese grocery (99 Ranch).
+It’s OK to Use Store Bought Wrappers! –I like the brand ‘Dynasty or Twin Marquis’ – I find these in the refrigerated section of my local Chinese grocery (99 Ranch).

 Da Xian 打馅 – My grandma’s SECRET to her Pork and Shrimp Wontons is a technique called Da Xian 打馅!
 Da Xian 打馅 basically involves slamming down the mixed filling a couple times – my grandma swore this helped provide springiness and additional texture!
 (Added bonus – it’s a great stress reliever!)

-Taste Your Filling BEFORE Wrapping – The worst thing to do is fold all of your Pork and Shrimp Wontons to discover after the fact that you did not season the filling properly!
-That is why I recommend you taste your filling BEFORE you start filling.
-Once your filling has been mixed, take 1 tbsp and cook it in the microwave for 30 sec – 1 minute (depending on your microwave) or pan fry it on the stove for 1 minute
+Taste Your Filling BEFORE Wrapping – Once your filling has been mixed, take 1 tbsp and cook it in the microwave for 30 sec – 1 minute (depending on your microwave) or pan fry it on the stove for 1 minute.
+Taste your cooked filling and adjust any seasoning, if needed.

-How to Freeze Extra Wontons
+How to Freeze Wontons –

 • Once you’ve folded your Pork and Shrimp Wontons, take a baking sheet and line it with parchment paper.